-The Employer agrees to compensate employees at the premium rate of time and one-half in cash or compensatory time, or combination thereof, as the Employer may elect, for all hours in pay status which are in excess of forty (40) hours per workweek under the following conditions:
+The Employer agrees to compensate employees at the premium rate of time and one-half in cash-or compensatory time, or combination thereof, as the Employer may elect, for all hours in pay status which are in excess of forty (40) hours per workweek under the following conditions:

-Riot Duty: Providing specific funds have been allocated for this purpose, law enforcement personnel called in for riot duty shall receive premium rate of time and one-half in cash or compensatory time, or combination thereof, as the Employer may elect, for all hours worked which are in excess of forty (40) hours per workweek.
+Riot Duty: Providing specific funds have been allocated for this purpose, ILaw enforcement personnel called in for emergency responses riot duty or other civil disturbances as designated by management shall receive premium rate of time and one-half in cash-or compensatory time, or combination thereof, as the Employer may elect, for all hours worked which are in excess of forty (40) hours per workweek.
 If the Employer is unable to meet the requirements of this section due to a lack of funds, the Employer shall make a positive effort to obtain the necessary funds from the appropriate legislative body.